A mad, bad programmer builds a machine with a soul. What could possibly go wrong? Ex Machina spells it out.

-The film ends with a series of twists, each one consuming or wrong-footing the one before.
+The film ends with a series of twists, each one pulling the rug on the one before.

 Caleb discovers maid Kyoko is a machine.
-She’s an earlier prototype of Ava, which is why she can’t talk and barely responds.
-Nathan formats each obsolete model, destroying its thoughts and memories.
-Ava faces this same threat in the future.
+She’s an earlier prototype of Ava, which is why she can’t speak.
+Nathan formats each obsolete model, destroying its thoughts and memories (Ava faces this same threat in the future).

-But there’s a twist: Nathan figures Ava is causing the power cuts and installs a battery-operated camera that lets him overhear the plan.
+But there’s a twist: Nathan guesses Ava is causing the power cuts, so installs a battery-operated camera that lets him overhear the plan.